K-Basavaraj/infra-expense-dev-proj/70-backend-app/Readme.md

     * Easy to manage using native Auto Scaling Group behavior.
 ---
 ## ⚙️ Terraform Special Concepts Used
-#### 1) null_resource: is used when Terraform needs to trigger an action like running a script, but there is no actual infrastructure resource to manage.
+#### 1) null_resource:
+used when Terraform needs to trigger an action like running a script, but there is no actual infrastructure resource to manage.
 **What it is used for in this project:**
  * Run shell scripts after EC2 instance creation.
  * Trigger provisioning logic when backend instances are ready.